 Unfortunately, setting up email on a Linux or UNIX system is not quite as automatic as it once was.
 In our class we use mailx and sendmail as tools to send files from background processes or cron jobs - but mailx will typically not work out of the box.
 In this post I’ll discuss how to get it working on an Ubuntu 11 system.

 Back in the day if you wanted to send mail, you simply found a handy dedicated server that was accepting incoming SMTP connections.
 There were thousands, and they were undiscriminating, so this was no big deal.

 Now any SMTP server you find is going to require you to go through a bit of a dance in order to authenticate and prove you are not a spammer.
 I started off this post with the intention of showing you how to use your gmail account to access Google’s SMTP servers.
 The process was fairly arduous, as it involved creating a certificate authority, your own certificates, and then setting up the mail server to use this authentication.

 While working on this, my son Joey recommended that I just set up a free account on one of several email gateway providers, such as SendGrid or MailJet.
 Both services will let you access their servers and send up to 200 emails a day for free.

 I took him up on it and found the process to be much simpler than using gmail, so I’ll pass along the setup procedure here.

 Getting an Account

 Obviously, SendGrid is in business to get you to purchase a commercial account so you can send thousands of emails a day from your web site.
 Accordingly, the don’t go out of their way to advertise their free plan.
-If you go to their pricing page, you will find a little tiny link to the free plan hidden at the bottom.
+If you go to their pricing page, you will find a link to the free plan.